-The most important thing and the first thing to do when dealing with crazy is to ask yourself: “Am I the crazy one?”.
+The first thing I always do when dealing with crazy – and I think this is THE most important thing to do – is to ask yourself: “Am I the crazy one?”.

-If you’re not willing to ask this question then most likely you are the crazy one.
-And you’re problems are way too big for me to help you with them.
+If you’re not willing to ask this question then there’s a big possibility that you’re the crazy one.
+And then you’re problems are way too big for me to try to help you with them.
 Sorry.

-If you are willing to ask it, you already have your answer.
+If you are willing to ask it, and look at things from the other person’s point of view, you already have your answer.

 You’re not the crazy one.